John Wick: Television

-The Continental
+The Continental: From the World of John Wick (2023)

 In June 2017, Chad Stahelski and Derek Kolstad were announced to be developing a television series for Lionsgate based on the characters and setting of the John Wick films, tentatively titled The Continental.
 The series was reported to center around the hotel safe-haven for hit men and assassins, which features in the films.
 It was reported that Reeves would reprise his role.
 That same month, it was announced that the series would be a prequel to the film series that takes place years prior to the events of the films.

 In April 2021, chairman of Lionsgate Television Kevin Beggs announced that the series will center around a young Winston in the 1970s.
 The series will explore real-world events, including the Great Garbage Strike and the American Mafia's rise to economic power.
 He announced that the project's plot had been difficult to develop, with the studio having taken various pitches from different creative teams, before the creators of Wayne presented the concept that they settled upon: three 90-minute episodes, making The Continental a limited series.
 In October 2021, it was announced that Mel Gibson would star in the series, with Colin Woodell cast as a young Winston Scott.
 Hubert Point-Du Jour, Jessica Allain, Mishel Prada, Nhung Kate, and Ben Robson were also added to the cast.
 In November 2021, Ayomide Adegun, Peter Greene, and Jeremy Bobb joined the cast as a young Charon, a younger Uncle Charlie, and a new character named Mayhew, respectively.
 In February 2022, it was announced that Katie McGrath was cast as The Adjudicator.

 In August 2022, Lionsgate announced it had sold premiere rights to the series to Peacock, having determined the series was no longer a fit for Starz.
-It is now expected to premiere in 2023.
+It was then expected to premiere in 2023.
+In March 2023, Lionsgate Motion Picture Group chair Joe Drake stated that the series is expected to release later in the year, also saying that the episodes are "nearly finished".
+The series was officially titled The Continental: From the World of John Wick, in April 2023, and was released between September 22 and October 6, 2023.